tos-network/emo/docs/debug-guide.md

 # General performance debugging guidelines

-This is a document for helping debug Kubo.
+This is a document for helping debug Emo.
 Please add to it if you can!

 # Table of Contents